“Know how to solve every problem that has been solved.” “What I cannot create, I do not understand.” — Richard Feynman

 Deep dive: where A and B come from

 Before diving into the algebra, an aside on the single-particle business that grinds my gears.
 Every single-particle model — Hartree-Fock, Kohn-Sham, the nuclear shell model — works by calculating a stack of single-particle levels and then filling them using some occupation rule (RHF, UHF, even shell, odd shell).
 You are approximating a many-body Hamiltonian by populating a single-particle level diagram.
-That's a strange thing to do when you write it out, but it works astonishingly well, and the derivation below lives entirely inside that approximation.
+Single particle + spin rules is the formula.
+The fascinating part is that as soon as you get into "many-body" quantum mechanics you start learning how to make single-particle models in mean fields with spin rules.

 The starting point is the time-dependent Kohn-Sham equation for the one-particle density matrix: